You’re driving down the road, and you see your neighbor’s beautiful garden. Only this time, it looks a little different.

 As you would use row covers to start crops sooner, you can do the same thing to prolong the growing season.
-Row covers are a great way to keep frost off your plants.
+They are a great way to keep frost off your plants.

-Therefore, if you have a fantastic crop you’re afraid the frost will kill off, throw a row cover over it and offer protection.
+Therefore, if you have a fantastic crop you’re afraid the frost will kill off, throw a cover over it, and offer protection.

 5. Overwinter Crops

 Do you live in a milder area?
 Perhaps zone 7 or higher?
 Well, you probably have milder winter climates.
 You can use row covers over the winter months in these areas most of the time.

 They allow you to overwinter crops that are heartier.
 This will keep the winter elements off of the crop while also offering more protection and warmth.

 Do you live in an area where the sun can scorch your plants at certain times of the year?
 Row covers could be a help.

 Instead of allowing the sun to scorch your plants, place covers over them.
 The covers will offer some protection from the unbearable heat.